Who is it for?

 Some assessment is by group work and individual assignments which you take home to complete.
 For year 0, there will be continual assessment using class or online quizzes and tests, but no large formal end-of-year exams.

 Percentage of the course assessed by coursework

 Most contact hours take the form of lectures.
 A number of tutorials, exercise classes and surgery hours are scheduled during the year.
-Approximate estimated study time is as follows:
+Approximate study time based on 2019/20 entry is as follows

 27% scheduled learning, 73% independent learning.

 For a full breakdown of the current and forthcoming academic year view our term dates page.

 Course timetables are normally available from July and can be accessed from our timetabling pages.
 These pages also provide timetables for the current academic year, though this information should be viewed as indicative and details may vary from year to year.